KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 | `TAUS_TRUEHADTAU_SME_TES_MODEL_CLOSURE` |
 | `TAUS_TRUEHADTAU_SME_TES_PHYSICSLIST` |

-The response ROOT file confirms the problem: these TES shifted trees have `*_medium_reco_tau` histograms, but not the corresponding `*_medium_truth_reco_tau` histograms required to build a full varied response matrix.
-In contrast, the tau efficiency weight variations, for example `TAUS_TRUEHADTAU_EFF_ELEOLR_TOTAL__1up`, do contain both `reco_tau` and `truth_reco_tau`.

-The response plots therefore show only the available efficiency/weight response systematics.
-Visually, the dominant included response contribution is the trigger statistical data uncertainty at about `7%`, followed by trigger statistical MC at about `3%`, with reco/electron-overlap/syst trigger terms below the percent-to-subpercent level.
+The latest logs show the reason explicitly: the TES shifted trees emit warnings that the truth columns needed for `TruthMTW` are unavailable, and the varied response objects are then empty or non-finite.
+The current response-systematic plots therefore do not represent a complete detector/response uncertainty band.
+They should be treated as a diagnostic of the plotting path only.

+The visual form of the current response-systematic plot is also not thesis
+ready: the included curves sit near `100%` on an axis labelled "Response uncertainty / %".
+That is not a physically interpretable final uncertainty presentation.
+Before quoting this figure, the plotting convention needs to be checked so it shows an actual fractional deviation from nominal, not a nominal-normalised ratio plotted as a percent.

-Fake-source systematics in the same run remain consistent with the previous central run.
-With the 4-iteration setting now enabled, the dominant fake-source contribution is still the tau-width composition envelope; the combined fake-source uncertainty reaches roughly `20-25%` in the lowest MTW bin and about `10-12%` in the sparse high-MTW tail.
+Fake-source systematics in the same run are usable and remain consistent with the previous central run.
+With the 4-iteration setting enabled, the dominant fake-source contribution is still the tau-width composition envelope.
+The combined fake-source uncertainty reaches roughly `20-25%` in the lowest `MTW` bin and about `10-12%` in the sparse high-`MTW` tail.
 The labels in the diagnostic plots are too long for thesis use and should be cleaned before final figure export.

 Representative fake-source plots:
 - `outputs/analysis_shadow_unfold/plots/no_shadow_bin/MTW/fake_source_systematics/no_shadow_bin_MTW_4iter_combined_fake_source_uncertainty.png`